adonisjs/v6-docs/content/docs/references/edge.md

+---
+summary: Learn about the helpers and tags contributed by the AdonisJS official packages to the Edge templating engine.
+---

 # Edge helpers and tags

 In this guide, we will learn about the **helpers and the tags** contributed to Edge by the AdonisJS official packages.
 The helpers shipped with Edge are not covered in this guide and must reference [Edge](https://edgejs.dev/docs/helpers) documentation for the same.